Gpetrak/basic_webgis_example/README.rst

 Replace:

-layer_title with the title of the specific layer
+layer_title with the title of the layer

 layer_name with the layer's name just like it has been stored in GeoServer